How we fundraise

 We comply with the Scottish Fundraising Standards Panel's Fundraising Guarantee.
 Before this was created, we were members of the Fundraising Standards Board until this was disbanded in 2016.
 Our two fundraisers are both members of the Institute of Fundraising which sets out best practice.
 We abide by the Code of Fundraising Practice.

-We never share your data or sell your data to a third party.
+We never share your data or sell your data to a third party for the purposes of their marketing.
 We don’t engage in swapping donor lists with other charities or anyone else.
 We don’t buy donor lists or cold contact people.
 Your data is secure on our in-house system, controlled and managed by Glasgow City Mission staff.

 We typically send our magazine to our supporters by either post or email three times a year plus one or two update letters to say thanks for all that our supporters enable.
 We only make one appeal in the year and that’s at Christmas.
 We’ll thank you promptly after any donation is received unless you explicitly ask us not to.
 You can opt out of receiving mail or email at anytime.